gsurma/jetson/README.md

 Where the first value is steering value and the second one is a throttle value.
 Both of them range from -1.0 to 1.0.

-I recommend collecting at least 20k of samples.
+I recommend collecting at least 20k of samples, but usually the more the merrier.

 ### 2. Training